-- If employed, contact the: 1) Immediate Supervisor or 2) Department Head or 3) City Manager in the respective order shown, unless the situation warrants skipping a level of supervision (i.e., where the perpetrator of alleged discriminatory action(s) is the Supervisor). - If an applicant or candidate, contact the City Manager.
+- If employed, contact the: 1) Immediate Supervisor or 2) Department Head or 3) City Manager in the respective order shown, unless the situation warrants skipping a level of supervision (i.e., where the perpetrator of alleged discriminatory action(s) is the Supervisor). - If an applicant or candidate, contact Employee Services or the City Manager.